Vivonet/Presto/README.md

 ## Set Dependencies
 Set dependencies follow similar logic as set completions, but being a dependency, the supplied block is called whenever *any* of the objects in the array change, and only when they change successfully.

 Because dependencies are kept alive indefinitely, it is recommended that you pass a target object with your completions if you are not dealing with global instances.
 This weakly-referenced target acts as a canary to your callback.
-If the canary disappears, the block is
+If the canary disappears, the block will no longer be called.

 Remember, you can attach as many completions and dependencies to objects as you wish, so if you need to have the features of completions in one case and dependencies in another, feel free.